rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 When we refer to "compiling", we usually mean the act of converting our source-code into a representation that the machine understands, ultimately a bunch of zeros and ones.

 Often, we execute our program on an equivalent platform to the one we used to write and compile it.
-Say, my development laptop has an x86-64 architecture running Linux, and my program will execute on yet another x86-x64 architecture running Linux, perhaps the same laptop.
+Say, my development laptop has an x86-64 architecture running Linux, and my program will execute on yet another x86-x64 architecture running Linux, perhaps the same laptop used for development.

 However, if we want to execute our program on a different platform than the one we used for development, then things get a little different.
 Say again, my development laptop with an x86-64 running Linux, but my program will execute on a Raspberry Pi with an ARMv7 architecture running Linux.